Mexico arrests businessman in Pegasus spyware case | Business

 Some contracts may have been disguised as purchases of other equipment.The government said many of the contracts with the Israeli spyware firm NSO Group were signed with front companies, which are often used in Mexico to facilitate kickbacks or avoid taxes.Last week, the governments top anti-money laundering investigator said officials from the two previous administrations had spent about USD 300 million in government money to purchase spyware.

+Leopoldo Maldonado, of the press freedom group Article 19, said the detention was the first arrest in Mexico linked to the Pegasus spyware scandal.

-Public Safety Secretary Rosa Icela Rodríguez said records had been found of 31 contracts signed during the administrations of President Felipe Calderón in 2006-2012 and President Enrique Peña Nieto in 2012-2018.
+García Rivera is ''a technical employee of a private company that was an intermediary for NSO in Mexico, and benefitted from illegal spying on public figures,'' Maldonado said, adding ''but that does not represent the end of those responsible.''
+Public Safety Secretary Rosa Icela Rodríguez said in July that records had been found of 31 contracts signed during the administrations of President Felipe Calderón in 2006-2012 and President Enrique Peña Nieto in 2012-2018.
 Some contracts may have been disguised as purchases of other equipment.

 The government said many of the contracts with the Israeli spyware firm NSO Group were signed with front companies, which are often used in Mexico to facilitate kickbacks or avoid taxes.